SergeiFomenko/code-for-Role-of-SLC19A2-c.1223-1G-A-founder-effect...-article-/README.md

 ## Overview

 This script performs haplotype reconstruction and mismatch rate analysis for a candidate founder variant using whole-genome sequencing data.
+Main step of analysis:

-It: - Identifies homozygous and heterozygous carriers of a target variant\
+- Identifies homozygous and heterozygous carriers of a target variant
-- Constructs a consensus haplotype from homozygous patients\
+- Constructs a consensus haplotype from homozygous patients
-- Computes genotype concordance and mismatch rates\
+- Computes genotype concordance and mismatch rates
 - Generates summary statistics and plot for region visualisation

 ------------------------------------------------------------------------